Camping Near Shelter Cove

 Where can backpackers and wilderness campers find campgrounds near Shelter Cove?

-Just north of Shelter Cove, Humboldt Redwoods State Park provides both developed and primitive camping options among ancient redwood groves.
-The park features designated backpacking sites along its trail system, with access to fresh water sources and basic amenities.
-To the south, Sinkyone Wilderness State Park offers remote coastal camping opportunities with basic facilities and incredible wildlife viewing possibilities.
+Just to the south, Humboldt Redwoods State Park provides both developed and primitive camping options among towering old-growth redwoods.
+The park features backcountry camps along its extensive trail system, offering solitude and immersion in nature.
+To the north, Sinkyone Wilderness State Park presents remote coastal camping opportunities with basic amenities and spectacular ocean vistas.

 What is the climate like in Shelter Cove?